Monthly Archives: April 2012

 As always, these statements have not been evaluated by the FDA and are not intended to diagnose, treat, cure or prevent any health condition.
 Please check with your practitioner before adding any supplement to your daily care regimen and never stop taking prescription medications without consulting with your physician.

-This post provides an introduction to Vitamin B12, one of the most common deficiencies I see in my practice.
+This post provides an introduction to Vitamin B12.
+Vitamin B12 deficiency is one of the most common deficiencies I see in my practice.
 It’s important to discuss Vitamin B12 because it is a nutrient that is essential to many body functions and because many people are deficient and are suffering unnecessarily.
 (Magnesium is another nutrient that is vital for health but which many people are deficient in.
 Please read Why You Need More Magnesium – and how to get it for more info on that.)
 I plan to cover B12 in several blog posts, because I believe deficiencies in Vitamin B12 cause more severe health issues than other nutrient deficiencies, yet 80% of the general public is deficient and is completely unaware of the importance of B12.
 The symptoms caused by a B12 deficiency can be so severe that they limit one’s ability to function normally, yet replenishing this vitamin is very easily accomplished.
 Many people associate Vitamin B12 with boosting energy or assisting in weight loss, but it can help improve health in a multitude of different ways.
 Unfortunately, a severe deficiency may cause damage to brain and nerve cells that is very difficult to reverse.You can read more about Vitamin B12 in Tests for and Sources of Vitamin B12.